 How Long Does Lemon Curd Last?

-This easy lemon curd is made from heating coconut cream and sugar so it needs to be refrigerated and as such can last about a week.
+This easy curd is made from heating coconut cream and sugar so it needs to be refrigerated and as such can last about a week.
 It can be frozen for three months.

-Q&A for Healthy Lemon Curd
+Q&A for This Healthier Lemon Curd Recipe

 Google has some questions about lemon curd so I’ll address them here as they pertain to my vegan lemon curd recipe: